Price (RRP): $167.90 – varies according to $AU vs $US exchange rate

 Manufacturer: Silicon Power

-When embarking on my review of the Silicon Power PC60 portable SSD, I was worried whether it could be anything more than the briefest of articles.
+I was worried that my review of the Silicon Power PC60 portable SSD could be anything more than the briefest of articles.
 Just a description and a report on speed.
 Easy.
-But it turned out that there was something quite unusual about this device.
+But it turned out that I was not able to reach the breakneck speeds this this USB-C 3.2, Gen 1 device is capable of.

 Review: Silicon Power PC60 portable SSD